Tambourine de Bearn

-The string drum or Tambourin de Béarn (in German) is a long rectangular box zither beaten with a mallet.
+The string drum or Tambourin de Béarn (in French) is a long rectangular box zither beaten with a mallet.
 It is paired with a one-handed flute (galoubet) with three finger holes, similar to a pipe and tabor.
 It has also been called tambourin de Gascogne, tambourin à cordes in Catalan, Pyrenean string drum, ttun-ttun in Basque (/eu/), salmo in Spanish, and chicotén in Aragonese.
 It was known in the middle ages as the choron or chorus.

 In specific usage, this name denotes a form of long psaltery-styled instrument that is tuned to provide drone chords when drummed.
 It can be found in a similar body shape with three to eight strings.
 The tuning is often held in root, tonic and dominant, or root and fifth.
 That with one psaltery-related instrument is easy to play because the strings are struck with a mallet as a whole.

 The name salterio or psalterium for the instrument comes from Yebra, Spain.
 Researcher Violet Alford said that it was a mistake to include the stringed drum under the name of psalterium, the Latin name of a strummed or plucked instrument.

 Curt Sachs described the Tambourine de Béarn as being from South France, a "longitudinal zither with thick gut strings tune to tonic and dominant."
 The effect was two tones at the same time perceived together as a chorus.

 It has five or six strings tuned in 5ths.